Status messageActive context: patient_care_menu

 - Kennedy Krieger Children’s Hospital, Inc.

-- Kennedy Krieger Education & Community Programs, Inc.
+- Kennedy Krieger Education & Community Services, Inc.

 - PACT: Helping Children With Special Needs, Inc.

-Kennedy Krieger Institute may, without your authorization, use your PHI to provide treatment, obtain payment, and support its healthcare operations.
+Kennedy Krieger Institute may, without your authorization, use and disclose your PHI to provide treatment, obtain payment, and support its healthcare operations.

 - You have the right to ask that we communicate with you in another way or at another location.
 You need to provide details about how to contact you.
-If we cannot contact you using the information you provide, we may contact you using any information on file.
 We will not require you to explain why you prefer this means of communication.
+If we cannot contact you using the information you provide, we may contact you using any other information on file.
 We will honor reasonable requests.
 However, we require an accurate billing address.

 - You have the right to see and receive copies of your PHI.
-Except for some types of PHI such as psychotherapy notes and PHI from research projects while they are in progress, you have the right to see and receive a copy of your PHI in your medical and billing records.
+Except for some types of PHI such as psychotherapy notes and PHI from research projects while they are in progress, you have the right to see and receive a copy of your PHI in your medical and billing records in the form and format requested by you, if possible, and we must agree to your request for an electronic copy.
 We may charge you a reasonable fee for copying your records.
 We may deny access if your record relates to a mental health problem and we believe such access may endanger you.
 You may request that we designate a licensed healthcare professional to review the denial.

 - To carry out treatment, billing for services, and healthcare operations.